Writing Rules Are Meant to Be Broken . . . Sometimes

 When you begin breaking rules in your writing, look for people who will help you learn how to do so successfully.
 Some writers and editors are sticklers for the rules.
 They will point out and advise you to fix every rule break without pausing to consider if it was a mistake or intentional.
 If you’re trying to follow the rules or still learning, these are the people you want around you.
 They will help you learn faster than any grammar book or computer program can.
 However, if you have moved beyond this stage, these people will hamper your progress.

 When you’re soliciting feedback, you need to understand the difference between advice and opinion.
 This goes both for your own personal feelings about your piece and what you hear from others.
 A good editor or critique partner will say “I prefer complete sentences, but I understand why you went with fragments.”
 Know your own preferences and get to know those of the people who are helping transform your story into the kind that stays with readers, so you can spot the difference between true advice and opinion.

 Because I believe writing rules are actually guidelines once they are mastered, I try to not say never or always do something.
 This does writers a disservice: They might have the rare situation when that rule needs to be broken.
 It is up to you as the writer to determine when a rule break is necessary.
 Now it’s your turn to both use and break the rules of writing to Ignite Your Ink.

 What writing rules do you like to break?
 Share them in the comments.
 I enjoy challenging the rules of form and point of view.
-For more articles like this and a free chart comparing the benefits and pitfalls of the different points of view, subscribe to Ignite Your Ink.
+For more articles like this, subscribe to Ignite Your Ink.

 Ignite Your Ink is written by editor and author Caitlin Berve.
 She holds a MFA in Creative Writing and Poetics, actively participates in multiple writers’ organizations, and is dedicated to helping writers produce content that leaves an impression on readers.